Bloom Rhode Island

 Woonsocket High School will add two raised flower beds and a large "W" planted with red outlined in white flowers to the front of the school.
 Students will learn life skills by assisting with the garden, especially by seed starting which will begin shortly in classrooms.
 The cut flowers from the garden will be used for the school community and shared with neighboring senior groups.

-Additionally, Bloom Rhode Island has awarded 48 mini-grants of up to $500 support for decorative and native planting projects at locations like the Hunt Street Garden in Central Falls, Rumford Little League in East Providence, Marconi Gardens in Pawtucket, Lima Elementary School in Providence, and Woonsocket Harris Public Library in Woonsocket.
-Any group of three+ people, including friends and neighbors, in the five cities could qualify to be considered for a mini-grant provided their bloom planting idea was publicly visible, not food-related, and not in the yard of a single family home.
-Many intend to plant sidewalk strips with their funding.
+Additionally in 2026, Bloom Rhode Island awarded 48 local gardener grants for decorative and native planting projects at locations like the Hunt Street Garden in Central Falls, Rumford Little League in East Providence, Marconi Gardens in Pawtucket, Lima Elementary School in Providence, and Woonsocket Harris Public Library in Woonsocket.

 Contact